 I am a true believer in upcycling and recycling.
 We often buy new, rather than using what we have or easily obtained.
 I try to keep creative reuse in mind when shopping for ideas.

-Start with the basket.
+To begin your Kentucky gift basket, start with a sturdy and rustic basket.
 Consider one you have, if appropriate.
 If not, I suggest your local Good Will.
 You will find a plethora of woven beauties for a couple dollars.
 Reuse packing materials like craft paper or bubble wrap.
 I find these at work or have friends who order on-line and donate to the cause.
 There’s no shame in helping to save our planet!

 Choose items of different heights for your basket so that arranged, all can be viewed.
 Begin at the back with the tallest pieces.
 Place medium-sized articles in the middle, saving the shortest or smallest prizes for the front.
 Heavier products may need a boost by adding some folded or crumpled paper underneath.
 Adjust to ensure everything is visible.
 Try to keep your basket balanced in appearance by placing same height or similar colored products on opposite sides.
 Fill in with small, lightweight items, such as the tasty treats from Martine’s Pastries.